mthssdrbrg/ddns-route53/README.md

 ```

 The above command assumes that the necessary environment variables for `awscli`
-are set, an A type record, a TTL of 300 seconds and it will use
+are set, an A type record, a TTL of 300 seconds and will use
 `/var/log/ddns-route53` for storing logs and state.

-See `$ ddns-route53 --help` for more usage information.
+See `ddns-route53 --help` for more information about command line arguments.

 It's possible to set a number of environment variables instead of using command
 line arguments, though command line arguments take precedence over environment